Delta-XAI: A Unified Framework for Explaining Prediction Changes in Online Time Series Monitoring: LLM Usage Disclosure

 \section{LLM Usage Disclosure}

-In drafting this manuscript, we made limited use of a Large Language Model (LLM) solely for minor writing improvements, such as grammar polishing and readability enhancement.
-The LLM was not used for research conception, experimental design, analysis, or generation of substantive content.
-Its role was strictly restricted to language editing, and all scientific contributions are entirely attributable to the authors.
+In drafting this manuscript, we made limited use of large language models (LLMs) for minor writing improvements, such as grammar polishing and readability enhancement.
+The LLMs were not used for research conception, experimental design, analysis, or generation of substantive content.
+Its role was strictly limited to language editing, and all scientific contributions are attributable solely to the authors.